bradleypallen/inference-article/outline.md

-# Inference Corporation &mdash; 1978 to 2000
+# Inference Corporation &mdash; From Hybrid Expert Systems Shells to

 ## Early years
-Inference was originally started as Cognitive Systems Corporation by Alexander Jacobson of Hughes Research and Chuck Williams of USC ISI, who teamed up to attempt to tackle the problem of building a usable natural language user interface to relational databases.
+Inference was originally started as Systems Cognition Corporation by Alexander Jacobson of Hughes Research and Chuck Williams of USC ISI, who teamed up to attempt to tackle the problem of building a usable natural language user interface to relational databases.

 ### Origins at USC ISI and Hughes Research
 Chuck Williams was a young researcher at USC ISI.
 Alex Jacobson was a senior executive at Hughes Research, with roots in the Caltech community.